tracykteal/lightning-talks/README.md

 ## Components of a Lightning Talk

+- The Hook
 - Who
 - What
 - Why
 - How
 - When upon
 - Where

+While these are the components of a talk that are good to include, feedback from Acacia Duncan at [Articulation](https://www.articulationinc.com/) made me realize that you shouldn't necessarily do them in this order, and you should have a hook!
+So, adapt for your narrative.
+Except for The Hook, you should do that first.

+### The Hook

+**What's going to make people interested in hearing what you're going to talk about and invoke curiosity?**

+In a lightning talk, you only have time to make one point, so what is your point, and what problem does it solve that people might care about.

+*Example: Today I'm going to tell you how we can predict when squirrels are going to take over university campuses.*

 ### Who